 “I took a big risk when I decided I did not want a career in academia.
 I quit my postdoctoral fellowship without knowing what I would do next and trusted I would find the right space for myself”

-Dr Michelle Zajac is the Director of Research and Alliance Management at the Cancer Therapeutics CRC (CTx) in Melbourne.
-Before this Michelle was the Strategic Initiatives Manager at Biomedical Research Victoria, the peak body representing Victoria’s diverse and remarkable health and medical research community.
+Dr Michelle Zajac is Senior Research Manager in the Central Clinical School at Monash University.
+Dr Zajac was previously the Director of Research and Alliance Management at the Cancer Therapeutics CRC (CTx) in Melbourne and was the Strategic Initiatives Manager at Biomedical Research Victoria.

 Michelle completed a Bachelor of Arts / Bachelor of Science (Honours) from The University of Melbourne and has a PhD in neuroscience from The University of Melbourne (Howard Florey Institute).
 She worked for BioMedVic for several years firstly as Manager of the Undergraduate Research Opportunities Program; a position she took because she was passionate about the opportunity to expose the best and the brightest science students to a career in biomedical research.